phpredis/phpredis/README.markdown

 * timeout (float): the connection timeout to a redis host, expressed in seconds.
 If the host is unreachable in that amount of time, the session storage will be unavailable for the client.
 The default timeout is very high (86400 seconds).

 Sessions have a lifetime expressed in seconds and stored in the INI variable "session.gc_maxlifetime".
 You can change it with [`ini_set()`](http://php.net/ini_set).
+The session handler requires a version of Redis with the `SETEX` command (at least 2.0).

 Error handling
 ==============